Rooted in Family Values: Namu Gaji

 GR: I wanted to ask you about your music.
 Did you study sound engineering?

 David: I’ve always been into rap.
 I guess Dennis put me onto it since he’s four years older than me.
 I had the Enter the Wu-Tang (36 Chambers) tape in fourth grade.
-I didn’t even know what it was, but he had it so I listened to it.
+I didn’t even know what it was, but he had it, so I listened to it.
 Something about it always made me feel good.
-I connected with it since I grew up in a predominantly White neighborhood and felt like an outcast.
-It was something that I wanted to make because I enjoyed it so much.
-I got my first turntable in seventh grade, and it’s been a passion of mine I have to do.
-Now, it’s been over 20 years and I’ve been doing it every day.
-It’s something I will continue to do.
-Food is art, music is art, and music is like a showcase.
-Every time we have dinner service we’re putting on a show.
-They go hand in hand and it works out for us too because we have a lot of musicians who come in here.
-Being a chef and a musician is a similar thing.
-That’s how it comes together.
+I connected with it since growing up in a predominantly White neighborhood made me feel like an outcast.

 GR: Did you have a go-to mixtape you listened to?